Filipinos on the front line: Soldiers in Marawi risk all for community, country

 “I feel sad.
 I see Filipinos die,” he said with composed emotion.
 “I feel sad because I also have relatives suffering.

-“I cannot express myself, because why is it happening to the Philippines like this?
-Instead of us uniting as a Filipino, loving each other as a Filipino.”
+“I cannot express myself, because ... why is it happening to the Philippines like this instead of us uniting as Filipinos, loving each other as Filipinos?”

 Fifty-nine of his military brothers have lost their lives over the past month.
 Hundreds of others too, armed gunmen and innocent civilians, have drawn their final breaths in Marawi.